 SCOPE OF WORK

-The Clubs by JOE has enlisted the services of Landscapes Unlimited, a reputable golf course construction firm.
-We are confident that their experience and expertise will meet our standard of excellence for the project.
-The scope of work includes a total re-grassing of the course, except for the greens, to Celebration Bermuda.
-Along with the transition to Celebration Bermuda, we plan to refurbish bunkers with G-Angle sand.
-During this process, the Camp Creek maintenance staff will focus on all the details that make a golf course exceptional.
-This includes cleaning up native areas and repairing cart paths.
-We plan to create some new natural walking paths from green to tee for those that enjoy walking the course.
-We will also take this opportunity to do some tree work where needed.
-We have selected a process called a no-till procedure.
-This process involves spraying the existing grasses over a period of months to kill them before they are re-sodded.
+The Clubs by JOE enlisted the services of Landscapes Unlimited, a reputable golf course construction firm.
+We were confident that their experience and expertise will meet our standard of excellence for the project.
+The scope of work included a total re-grassing of the course, except for the greens, to Celebration Bermuda.
+Along with the transition to Celebration Bermuda, we refurbished bunkers with G-Angle sand.
+During this process, the Camp Creek maintenance staff focused on all the details that make a golf course exceptional.
+This included cleaning up native areas and repairing cart paths.
+We created some new natural walking paths from green to tee for those that enjoy walking the course.
+We also took this opportunity to do some tree work where needed.
+We engaged in a process called a no-till procedure.
+This process involved spraying the existing grasses over a period of months to kill them before they are re-sodded.
 The advantage of no-till is that it requires less down-time compared to a complete reconstruction.
-However, this construction plan will require us to close Camp Creek Golf Club for Summer 2020.
+However, this construction plan required us to close Camp Creek Golf Club for Summer 2020.

-Our current plan is to close Camp Creek in mid-March 2020 and aim to reopen in Fall 2020.
-We will begin spraying the existing grasses, except for the greens, starting July 29th.
-We will spray several times over the next few months and again in Spring 2020 before closing.
-To maintain quality playing conditions throughout the spraying process, we have decided to overseed the fairways and tees.
-We plan to continue to treat the greens as usual so that they can maintain their level of play throughout the process.
-During the closed summer months, we will re-sod and sprig the course and aggressively aerify the greens.
+We closed Camp Creek in mid-March 2020 and reopened in Fall 2020.
+We began spraying the existing grasses, except for the greens, starting July 29, 2020.
+We continued to spray several times over the next few months and again in Spring 2020 before closing.
+To maintain quality playing conditions throughout the spraying process, we decided to overseed the fairways and tees.
+We continued to treat the greens as usual so that they can maintain their level of play throughout the process.
+During the closed summer months, we re-sodded and spriged the course and aggressively aerified the greens.